-In a year when there is an ordinary election of Councillors, the annual meeting will take place on the second Wednesday following the first Thursday in May.
-In any other year, the annual meeting will take place in the month of May.
+In a year when there is an ordinary election of Councillors, the annual meeting will take place within 21 days of the retirement of the outgoing Councillors (Note, retirement takes place on the fourth day after the election).
+In any other year, the annual meeting will take place in May.

 The annual meeting will:

-- 1.1.1 elect a person to preside if the Mayor and Deputy Mayor of the Council are not present; - 1.1.2 elect the Mayor of the Council; - 1.1.3 appoint the Deputy Mayor of the Council; - 1.1.4 approve the minutes of the last meeting; - 1.1.5 receive any announcements from the Mayor; - 1.1.6 note the Leader of the Council, the Leader of the Opposition and the Leader of any other group; - 1.1.7 elect the Leader in the year of an ordinary election of Councillors; - 1.1.8 appoint the Committees the Council considers appropriate to deal with matters which are not reserved to the Council (as set out later in this Constitution);

-- 1.1.9 agree the scheme of delegations or such part of it as the Constitution determines it is for the Council to agree (as set out later in this Constitution); - 1.1.10 consider any business set out in the notice convening the meeting; - 1.2 Selection of Councillors on Committees and Outside Bodies; at the annual meeting, the Council meeting will: - 1.2.1 decide the allocation of seats to political groups in accordance with the political balance rules; - 1.2.2 make appointments to outside bodies except where appointment to those bodies has been delegated by the Council; - 1.2.3 appoint the Chairs and Vice-Chairs of committees; - 1.2.4 note that either the Leader of the Council or another Councillor being their nominated representative, and either the Leader of the Opposition or another Councillor being their nominated representative, have the right to attend any of the Council's Committees, which are not scrutiny Committees, as ex-officio Members and to speak but not vote at it provided that such nominated representatives may not be in attendance at the same meeting as their respective Leaders, unless they have been appointed as a Member of that Committee or are acting as a substitute for a named Member.
+- 1.1.1 elect a person to preside if the Mayor and Deputy Mayor of the Council are not present; - 1.1.2 elect the Mayor of the Council; - 1.1.3 appoint the Deputy Mayor of the Council; - 1.1.4 approve the minutes of the last meeting; - 1.1.5 receive any announcements from the Mayor; - 1.1.6 note the Leader of the Council, the Leader of the Opposition and the Leader of any other group; - 1.1.7 elect the Leader in the year of an ordinary election of Councillors; - 1.1.8 appoint the Committees the Council considers appropriate to deal with matters which are not reserved to the Council (as set out later in this Constitution); - 1.1.9 agree the scheme of delegations or such part of it as the Constitution determines it is for the Council to agree (as set out later in this Constitution); - 1.1.10 consider any business set out in the notice convening the meeting; - 1.2 Selection of Councillors on Committees and Outside Bodies; at the annual meeting, the Council meeting will: - 1.2.1 decide the allocation of seats to political groups in accordance with the political balance rules; - 1.2.2 make appointments to outside bodies except where appointment to those bodies has been delegated by the Council; - 1.2.3 appoint the Chairs and Vice-Chairs of Committees; - 1.2.4 note that either the Leader of the Council or another Councillor being their nominated representative, and either the Leader of the Opposition or another Councillor being their nominated representative, have the right to attend any of the Council's Committees, which are not scrutiny Committees, as ex-officio Members and to speak but not vote at it provided that such nominated representatives may not be in attendance at the same meeting as their respective Leaders, unless they have been appointed as a Member of that Committee or are acting as a substitute for a named Member.